 Our main contributions are as follows:

 \begin{itemize} \item We introduce a new latent-space policy optimization paradigm for deformable image registration.
-By defining the policy distribution in the encoder latent feature space instead of operating directly on the dense deformation field, we realize a fine-grained, scalable, and backbone-agnostic step-wise optimization mechanism. \item We propose LDVN, the first general statistical normalization scheme that stabilizes GRPO in high-dimensional dense prediction settings.
-We show that LDVN controls the variance of the log-likelihood without altering the gradient direction or introducing bias, allowing GRPO to operate stably in high-dimensional 3D feature spaces and providing both theoretical and practical support for applying RL to dense prediction tasks. \item We construct a highly label-efficient multi-trajectory, multi-step weakly supervised framework.
+By defining the policy distribution in the encoder latent feature space instead of operating directly on the dense deformation field, we realize a fine-grained, scalable, and backbone-agnostic step-wise optimization mechanism. \item We propose LDVN, a statistical normalization scheme that stabilizes GRPO in high-dimensional dense prediction settings.
+We show that LDVN controls the variance of the log-likelihood while preserving policy-gradient direction, allowing GRPO to operate stably in high-dimensional 3D feature spaces and providing both theoretical and practical support for applying RL to dense prediction tasks. \item We construct a highly label-efficient multi-trajectory, multi-step weakly supervised framework.
 Through warm-up pre-training and GRPO-guided coarse-to-fine refinement, our framework repeatedly reuses supervision signals under very limited annotations, markedly improving large-deformation registration quality while maintaining a comparable parameter count and acceptable inference latency. \end{itemize}